somepago/dbViz/README.md

 # Can Neural Nets Learn the Same Model Twice?
 Investigating Reproducibility and Double Descent from the Decision Boundary Perspective
 To appear in CVPR 2022.

-## Repo is WIP, will have complete code with clear instructions by end of March.
+<span style="color:blue">Repo is WIP, will add clear instructions to reproduce results by end of March.</span>

 ## Requirements